About Brand Lift

 Fill out the following Survey settings:

-An Object type, which is the category of your product or brand.
+Object type: The category of your product or brand.

 Your Brand Lift measurement will start running automatically as your line items start serving.
 Note that for video line items, studies need to be set up before any impressions serve.
 To learn more about Brand Lift measurement reporting, see Understand your Brand Lift measurement data.

-Add or remove insertion orders from your product or brand
+Add insertion orders from your product or brand

 Start in your advertiser, then expand Resources in the left menu and click Experiments and Lift.